amoogat/PyBer_Analysis/README.md

 # PyBer_Analysis
 Uses pandas to parse through data about cities, drivers, and riders in order to extract and organize data.
-Then uses matplotlib and create charts.
+Then uses matplotlib and to construct charts.
 ## Discoveries

 As is seen in the image below, the Urban city type had the highest percentage of total rides out of the three city types.
 They also had the highest number of drivers, and the highest average number of drivers per city.